kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 # We want you to contribute - birthday gifts

 Birthdays are always connected with presents.
 This time we plan to give away some Kyma T-shirts, not for free though.
 You get those only if you become an external contributor in the next 7 days.
-Our understanding of an external contributor is that you are not a member of the Kyma organization on GitHub, and for the next 7 days you:
+Our understanding of an external contributor is that you are not a member of the Kyma organization on GitHub, and in the next 7 days you:
 - Contribute code or documentation to one of Kyma repositories.
-It must be a pull request, but not necessarily merged.
+It must be a pull request but not necessarily merged.
 We can imagine that depending on the size of the contribution it might not be that easy to approve and merge your PR.
 - Contribute an issue using one of our templates.
 We equally value a well-described bug that is easy to replicate and an enhancement request with a well-described use case.

 All Kyma repositories are located [here](https://github.com/kyma-project/kyma/).
-Once you contribute, let us know about it on [Twitter](https://twitter.com/kymaproject) or [Slack](http://slack.kyma-project.io), on the **#general** channel.
+Once you contribute, let us know about it on [Twitter](https://twitter.com/kymaproject) or on the **#general** channel on [Slack](http://slack.kyma-project.io).
 We will evaluate all contributions on Thursday, August 1, and communicate all accepted contributions and happy winners.
 Happy contributing!

 If you don't know what to contribute, I'm sure we can help - just contact us through one of the above communication channels and we will point you in the right direction.